rkhoury18/Embedded_CW2/README.md

 ## Features of our synthesizer:

-Our synthesizer has multtiple features, all of which are listed below:
+Our synthesizer includes multiple features, all of which are listed below:

 - **LFO:** Our synthesizer contains a Low Frequency Oscillator, designed to produce both Vibrato and Tremolo effects.
 Vibrato is a form of frequency modulation while Tremolo is a form of amplitude modulation
 - **Waveform selection:** The user is able to change the Timbre of the sound produced by selecting A square, traingle, saw-tooth or Sine wave waveform.
 - **Polyphony:** The user can select multiple tones to be played simeltaneously.
 - **User Interface:** Our sytnehsizer containes a intuitive User Interface.
 Different information is displayed depending on the number of Keyboards connected.
-    - Master Keyboard: Displays selected volume and octave level, key being pressed and waveform being produced.
+    - Master Keyboard: Displays selected volume and octave level, current key being pressed and waveform being produced.
 The waveform it self is shown graphically, aiding the user's experience.
+If more than one key is pressed, the last key pressed is displayed.
     - 2nd Keyboard: Displays the note and octave band being played on the 2nd keyboard, and the LFO's tremolo and vibrato values
     - 3rd Keyboard: Displays  the note and octave band being played on the 3rd keyboard in addition to the A, D, S and R values for the synthesizers ADSR.
 These ADSR values are displayed alongside a dynamic visualization of the ADSR envolpe, who's slope's change depending on selected ADSR values.
 This aids the user's ability to select the required envelope.  on the third connected keyboard.
     - Note: The Octave level for each Keyboard is also dynamically allocated.
 If 3 keyboards are connected, the maximum octave level of the master keyboard is automatically set to 6, as the 2nd and 3rd keyboard are set to octave band 7 and 8 respectively.